We provide a network of support services to make sure you're happy, healthy and secure, so you can get on with doing what you do best.

 Our University Counselling Service provides confidential support, including specialist workshops, group sessions, self-help resources and individual counselling sessions following a referral from our Student Access to Mental Health Support (SAMHS) team.

 All students and their dependants can register with our University Health Service for NHS care.

 If you have a long-term condition or impairment that could affect your ability to study, we can provide specialist support throughout your time at university through our Disability and Dyslexia Support Service.

 Our English Language Teaching Centre also provides one-to-one support for students with a learning difficulty such as dyslexia.

 We support international students with visa and immigration information and also organise a range of social activities to help students get to know the city of Sheffield and each other.

 The Students' Union runs a nursery for children aged six months to five years old.
 It's Ofsted registered (300762) and offers quality teaching and learning experiences for your child.
 Fees are subsidised according to family income.
-There are also play schemes during the school holidays for children aged 4 to 12 years.
+There’s also play schemes during the school holidays for children aged 4 to 12 years.